 Where a body incorporated in Western Australia makes application for a licence, such licence, when granted, shall be deemed to apply to and include all branches in Western Australia of such incorporated body, unless the contrary is expressed in such licence.

 [5-7.
-Deleted in Gazette 22 Aug 2000 p.
+Deleted: Gazette 22 Aug 2000 p.
 4847.]

 8. Information to be disclosed